 Oh Holy Mother Mary, we pray that you will intercede for us that we may teach and live the holiness of the

 Sacrament of Holy Orders, the Sacrament of Matrimony, or our vocation in this life, and that we may

 as we have been taught by Jesus Himself, you and all the saints.
 Amen.

 By Ann G. Howe, PhD

-Under the title Therapists of Our Mother of Good Counsel, several Atlanta clinicians from diverse backgrounds but with a common bond of faith and willingness to serve began to hold monthly meetings at the home of Sandra McKay, who for many years had cherished the hope of bringing together clinicians who loved their faith.
-These meetings included prayer, study and clinical case review.
+The Catholic Psychotherapy Association (CPA) began as a guild of the Catholic Medical Association in Atlanta, Georgia.
+Under the title Therapists of Our Mother of Good Counsel, several Atlanta clinicians from diverse backgrounds but with a common bond of faith and willingness to serve began to hold

-It was at about this time that providentially Dr. Ann Howe, one of the members of Our Lady of Good Counsel, became acquainted with Dr. Kathy Benes, the then Clinical Director of Catholic Social Services of Lincoln, Nebraska.
+In 2002, this group of professionals sought and received the blessing of the local Archbishop, John Francis Donohue in order to promote the organization as a Catholic lay group.
+It was at about this time that providentially Dr. Ann Howe, one of the members of Our Mother of Good Counsel, became acquainted with Dr. Kathy Benes, then Clinical Director of Catholic Social Services of Lincoln, Nebraska.
 In Lincoln, the first APA-accredited Psychology Internship had been established which was also fully consistent with Catholic social teachings.

+The last piece of the formation of the Catholic Psychotherapy Association involved connecting with the faculty and students of the Institute of Psychological Sciences in Arlington, Virginia, the first fully Catholic Psychology doctoral program in the US (now Divine Mercy University).
 By April 2007 a meeting of representatives from Lincoln, IPS, and Atlanta met at the spring conference of the Society of Catholic Social Scientists which was being held at the Institute for the Psychological Sciences.
 It was at that meeting that these professionals committed themselves to the development of a